 DUI Formal Review Hearing

-When a person is arrested for Driving Under the Influence, their driver’s license is automatically suspended by the Department of Highway Safety and Motor Vehicles (DHSMV).
+When a person is arrested for Driving Under the Influence in West Palm Beach, their driver’s license is automatically suspended by the Department of Highway Safety and Motor Vehicles (DHSMV).
 However, Florida Statute 322.2615(6) now gives a person charged with Driving Under the Influence two options to deal with this automatic suspension:

 - The person facing the suspended driver’s license can challenge the suspension by requesting a “Formal Review Hearing;” or

 - The person facing the suspension can waive the right to challenge the driver’s license suspension with a Formal Review Hearing, and receive a hardship license right away, which would permit driving for Business Purposes Only (work, school, church, and medical purposes).